umccr/bcbio-varcall-doc/mutect2/commands.md

-The commands run by bcbio when using `X` as the variant caller can be found in the `bcbio-nextgen-commands.log` log file.
+The commands run by bcbio when using `MuTect2` as the variant caller can be found in the `bcbio-nextgen-commands.log` log file.
 In summary (from [docs](https://github.com/broadinstitute/gatk/tree/master/docs/mutect)):

-Mutect2 emits candidate variants with a set of annotations.
-After that FilterMutectCalls produces filtered calls by subjecting these variants to a series of hard filters that reject sites if some annotation is out of an allowable range.
+  > Mutect2 emits candidate variants with a set of annotations.
+After that
+    FilterMutectCalls produces filtered calls by subjecting these variants to a series of hard filters that reject sites if some annotation is out of an allowable range.

 More info
 [here](https://software.broadinstitute.org/gatk/gatkdocs/4.beta.1/org_broadinstitute_hellbender_tools_walkers_mutect_Mutect2.php).